frankc60/jpretty/README.md

 For more info check out [w3schools.com](https://www.w3schools.com/js/js_json_intro.asp).

 ## What is jPretty?
-Some `json` is complex to read to desifer property names for values.
+Some `json` is complex to read to decipher property names for values.
 This is normally due to the nesting of arrays within objects etc etc. **jPretty** simplifies this for you by displaying the `json` in an easy to read layout.
 json: `[1,{a:2,b:[3,4,{c:5}]}]` tranforms into:

 ```js